Probability Models in Statistical Data Analysis: Uses, Interpretations, Frequentism-As-Model: Frequentism-as-model

 A key aspect is that rather than thinking in binary terms about whether a model is true or not, frequentism-as-model implies that the connection between observed reality and models can be assessed gradually as more or less close.
 It is neither impossible nor inadmissible to conceive a situation as a random experiment that cannot or only a very limited number of times be repeated, and to use a model in the sense of frequentism-as-model for it.
 This would imply to {\it think of} the situation as hypothetically repeatable, and of certain outcomes having a certain tendency, or, in standard philosophical terms, propensity to happen, which would materialise in case of repetition, but not in reality.

-Therefore frequentism-as-model does not bar single-case probabilities as von Mises's flavour of frequentism does.
+Therefore frequentism-as-model does not bar \hbindex{single-case probabilities} as von Mises's flavour of frequentism does.
 But it is more difficult for the person who puts up such a model to convincingly justify it compared to a situation in which there are what is interpreted as ``replicates''.
 Convincing justification is central due to the central role of communication and agreement for science in the philosophy outlined above.
 Whatever the model is used for, it must be taken into account that hypothesised values of the single-case probability cannot be checked against data.
-This changes if the experiment is embedded in a set of experiments that are not directly seen as repetitions of each other, but for which an assumption is made that their results are put together from systematic components and an error term, and the latter is interpreted as i.i.d. repetition.
-This is actually done in standard frequentist regression analyses, in which the {\bf x} is often assumed fixed.
-For a given set of explanatory variables {\bf x} a distribution for the response $y$ is implied, despite the fact that the random experiment can in reality not be repeated for any given {\bf x} in situations in which the researcher cannot control the {\bf x}.
+This changes if the experiment is embedded in a set of experiments that are not directly seen as repetitions of each other, but for which an assumption is made that their results are put together from systematic components and an error term, and the latter is interpreted as \hbindex{i.i.d.} repetition.
+This is actually done in standard frequentist \hbindex{regression} analyses, in which the \hbindex{explanatory variable} or vector {\bf x} is often assumed fixed.
+For a given value or vector of values of the explanatory variable(s) {\bf x}, a distribution for the response $y$ is implied, despite the fact that the random experiment can in reality not be repeated for any given {\bf x} in situations in which the researcher cannot control the {\bf x}.
 Insisting on repeatability for the existence of traditional frequentist probabilities would imply that nothing real corresponds to the distribution of $y$ for fixed {\bf x}, and there is no way to check any probability model.
-The unobservable i.i.d. error term constructs repeatability artificially, but I have never seen this mentioned anywhere.
-From a frequentism-as-model perspective this needs to be acknowledged, and dependent on the situation it may be seen as appropriate or inappropriate, once more using information from the data and about the subject matter background, but there is nothing essentially wrong or particularly suspicious about it, apart from the fact that it turns out that our possibilities to test model assumptions are quite generally more limited than many might think, see Section \ref{smodelass}.
+The unobservable i.i.d. \hbindex{error term} constructs \hbindex{repeatability} artificially, as in this way observations with different {\bf x} can be interpreted as involving repeated realisations of the error term.
+I have not seen this mentioned anywhere.
+From a frequentism-as-model perspective this needs to be acknowledged, and dependent on the situation it may be seen as appropriate or inappropriate, once more using information from the data and about the subject matter background, but there is nothing essentially wrong or particularly suspicious about it, apart from the fact that it turns out that our possibilities to test model assumptions are quite generally more limited than many might think, see below.